TweetBoost: Influence of Social Media on NFT Valuation: Introduction

 Most NFTs are digital, meaning that consumers do not receive any physical items when they purchase them.
 In most circumstances, the NFT is only a proof of ownership, not of copyright; i.e., the owner does not have exclusive access to the content of NFTs.
-For example, `disaster girl’, a popular Internet meme, was sold as an NFT for \$495,000 even though the exact image in the NFT is freely available and distributed throughout the Internet.\footnote{https://www.nytimes.com/2021/04/29/arts/disaster-girl-meme-nft.html} The value of the NFT came from the fact that it was sold by the girl featured in the meme.
-The same meme sold as an NFT by other people on the marketplace did not receive any traction.\footnote{https://opensea.io/assets/0x495f947276749ce646f68ac8c248420045cb7b5e/ 81178342661852467359012497214474763787141141498310730289985511697868488966145} Interestingly, most NFTs sold online can be downloaded and shared publicly for free.
+For example, `disaster girl’, a popular Internet meme, was sold as an NFT for \$495,000 even though the exact image in the NFT is freely available and distributed throughout the Internet.\footnote{\url{https://www.nytimes.com/2021/04/29/arts/disaster-girl-meme-nft.html}} The value of the NFT came from the fact that it was sold by the girl featured in the meme.
+The same meme sold as an NFT by other people on the marketplace did not receive any traction.\footnote{\url{https://bit.ly/3CLf3W8}} Interestingly, most NFTs sold online can be downloaded and shared publicly for free.
 The value of an NFT is based on the perception of buyers which arises from the recognition of the creator and the overall marketing around the NFT itself.
 Further, unlike company stocks or crypto-currency exchanges, which are traded at regular intervals, NFTs have sporadic sales.
-The transaction history of an NFT spans varied durations, and the owner changes in each sale.
+The transaction history of an NFT spans varied durations and the owner changes in each sale.
 A single sale cannot account for the overall value of an NFT as the next buyer may be willing to pay much more or less than the previous sale amount depending on their current perception of the NFT.
 Hence, we use the average of all sales to assign a value to the NFT.
-The tremendous volatility of crypto-currencies, the lack of any tangible asset and the speculative marketspace makes the asset valuation task for NFTs an extremely challenging one.
+The tremendous volatility of crypto-currencies, the lack of any tangible asset and the speculative marketspace make the asset valuation task for NFTs extremely challenging.
 Unlike traditional assets, NFT asset valuation cannot be modelled directly as a mathematical economic system, but rather as a social phenomenon involving marketing schemes and the recognition and popularity of the NFT.